developer-program/engineering-track/docs/aws/ec2.md

 npx serve -s build
 ```

-if you have error regarding node not found, this might be because sudo resets its bath on debian based machine for security reasons.
+if you have error regarding node not found, this might be because sudo resets its path on debian based machine for security reasons.

 ```sh
 sudo env PATH=$PATH npm install